Historic challenge, trustworthy leadership

 Agenda

 The Alabama Public Service Commission is the legislated body whose primary role is to regulate utilities for the benefit of consumers.
-The PSC has three members, each elected statewide.
+The PSC has three members, each elected statewide to four-year terms.
 John seeks PSC Place 1.
 To approve PSC policies and regulations two commissioners must agree.
-John pledges to work hard with fellow commissioners to ensure Alabama consumers get:
+John pledges to work hard with fellow commissioners to ensure Alabama consumers get . . .

-We all need dependable, affordable utilities.
-At the same time, utility stockholders are due sensible returns.
-Striking an effective balance requires open ears, open minds, solid analysis, and good judgment.
+We all need affordable, dependable utilities.
+At the same time, utility stockholders are due reasonable returns.
+Striking the right balance requires open ears, open minds, solid analysis, and good judgment.
+Target policies:

 John is a veteran school administrator skilled in tackling and solving public sector problems at the state and local levels.
 Before his education career, John reported and edited for daily and weekly newspapers.
 In both careers, he pursued existing and in-person research to make fact-driven decisions.
 He prizes stakeholder collaboration, especially in strategic planning.
 Before and after retirement, John's community involvements speak to his love of Alabama and his belief that good citizenship requires service to the common good.